DyeKuu/PSC-RTE/README.md

 ## Contributing
 Feel free to dive in!
 [Open an issue](https://github.com/DyeKuu/PSC-RTE/issues/new) or make a pull request.
 ### Contributors
 This project exists thanks to all the people who contribute.
+Thank you.

 [o-Eulalie-o](https://github.com/o-Eulalie-o)
 [EtiMag](https://github.com/EtiMag)